Alfresco/alfresco-js-api/README.md

 ### Login with ticket ECM

-If you already know thw ticket when you ivoke the contructor you can pass it as parameter in the constructor oterwise you can call the login with ticket that will validate the ticket against the server
+If you already know thw ticket when you invoke the constructor you can pass it as parameter in the constructor otherwise you can call the login with ticket that will validate the ticket against the server

 ###Login with ticket